 - Help patients take care of their health by discussing topics such as proper nutrition and hygiene

-Physicians and surgeons work in one or more specialties.
+Physicians and surgeons focus on a particular type of practice.
+Within their area of focus, they also may specialize or subspecialize.
 The following are examples of types of physicians and surgeons:

 Anesthesiologists focus on the care of surgical patients and on pain relief.
 They administer drugs (anesthetics) that reduce or eliminate the sensation of pain during an operation or another medical procedure.
 During surgery, they adjust the amount of anesthetic as needed and monitor the patient's heart rate, body temperature, blood pressure, and breathing.
 They also provide pain relief for patients in intensive care, for women in labor, and for patients suffering from chronic pain.